 Parks and gardens are not Venice’s strong suit.
 Giardini Reali near San Marco, Giardini Papadopoli in Santa Croce across the canal from the train station, and a cluster of larger green spaces in Castello beyond Arsenale are the main green areas of note.

 A gondola ride ♥♥♥ is a quintessential Venetian experience.
 I advise you not to look at it as a kitschy tourist trap.
-Gliding under arched bridges in a sleek vessel is a romantic experience, and it is also the only way to get close to the feeling of waterway-enabled dwelling.
+Gliding under arched bridges in a sleek vessel is a romantic experience, and it is also the only way to get close to the feeling of a waterway-enabled dwelling.
 I prefer the narrow side-canals portions of the ride to the Grand Canal portions, but the latter is still quite pleasing.
 This is not a cheap attraction, nowadays at €80 for a 30-minute ride (rising to €100 in the evening; you can also opt for a longer trip, which will be linearly more expensive).

 Based on my interactions with people I know, the impression of your gondola ride will color your entire impression of Venice.
 Not all gondoliers are made equal, and while I mostly observed them going out of their way to put their customers in the mood and at ease (tips above the negotiated price are very much welcomed, obviously), some may not be as attentive.
 Plus, in high season at peak times, you run a strong risk of being surrounded by other gondolas following largely the same circuit as you are, which definitely drives any romantic feelings away.
-To prevent any of this from happening, consider erring on the side of planning versus spontaneity in hiring a gondola: Pick the time when few tourists are doing the gondolas (the hours before dinner, 5-7 pm, seem to be a nice slow period); look for places to hire a ride on the side canals instead of the main stations; chat up your prospective gondolier for a minute or two before getting into the boat and try to gauge his level of friendliness, command of English, etc. This will very simply maximize your chances of getting a truly romantic and memorable experience.
+To prevent any of this from happening, consider erring on the side of planning versus spontaneity in hiring a gondola: Pick the time when few tourists are doing the gondolas (5-7 pm seems to be a nice slow period); look for places to hire a ride on the side canals instead of the main stations; chat up your prospective gondolier for a minute or two before getting into the boat and try to gauge his level of friendliness, command of English, etc. This will very simply maximize your chances of getting a truly romantic and memorable experience.

 Related to gondolas, a little sight that may be interesting to some is one of the few remaining gondola repair shops, Squero San Trovaso in Dorsoduro.